VEinteligente/VESinFiltro/_noticias/2021-05-26_bloqueo_telesur_libre-en.md

 ---
 <img src="/res/post_img/2021-05-26-es.png" style="width: 150%;"/>

-Venezuela's Internet providers block the website of [TeleSur Libre](https://telesurlibre.com/), a news outlet source supported by the government of Juan GuaidÛ which was made public only last May 24.
+Venezuela's Internet providers block the website of [TeleSur Libre](https://telesurlibre.com/), a news outlet source supported by the government of Juan Guaid√≥ which was made public only last May 24.

 *The blocking began on Tuesday afternoon, May 25th and affects users of the country's major ISPs: CANTV, Inter, Movistar, Digitel, Supercable and NetUno.* The vast majority of Internet users in Venezuela cannot access [telesurlibre.com](https://telesurlibre.com) without first using censorship circumvention tools.